NocturnalSolutions/KituraBook/5-kuery.md

 This theoretically means you can go ahead and use whichever of these you feel comfortable with.
 However, at the time I write this, IBM has not yet updated their PostgreSQL plugin for Kuery for Swift 4.
 To that end, I will be focusing on MySQL for this chapter; however, understand that 99% of it will be applicable to PostgreSQL as well.

 If you haven’t already, go ahead and install and set MySQL (or a compatible fork, like MariaDB or Percona).
 If you’re on a Mac, you won’t just be able to install a binary application; you’ll need to use a package manager like MacPorts or Homebrew to install it so that the libraries for the servers are installed in a predictable place as well.
-If you are not familiar with using the database system you chose, now’s the time to learn before you move on to the next paragraph.
+If you are not familiar with using MySQL, now’s the time to learn before you move on to the next paragraph.

 ## Building projects with Kuery

-Start a new project and add Swift-Kuery-PostgreSQL to it via Swift Package Manager.
+Start a new project and add SwiftKueryMySQL to it via Swift Package Manager.
 This is going to be the first project in the book which uses code which isn't itself entirely written in Swift, so things are going to get tricky.

 ### On the Mac